phac-nml/snvphyl-galaxy/docs/examples/listeria-monocytogenes.md

 ## Step 5: Examine Results

-The pipeline is complete when all steps have finished executing (all steps are green) which will appear like the following.
+The pipeline is complete when all steps have finished executing (all steps are green) a new phylogenetic tree will be generated that will look like:

-Once complete, please proceed to examining the results.
+ ![lm-result-tree][]

 The main output files for the pipeline are:

 1. tree
 2. matrix